-Medical school students can take out up to $224,000 in federal loans before turning to grad PLUS or private student loans.
+Medical school students can take out up to $224,000 in federal loans before turning to grad PLUS or private medical school loans.
 For most medical school students, the annual borrowing limit on the more affordable federal student loans is $40,500.

 PLUS loan limits

 Students and families who have hit their limits on the more affordable federal student loans often turn to PLUS loans.
 PLUS loans are available to both parents of undergraduates (parent PLUS loans) and to graduate students (grad PLUS loans).

 You can take PLUS loan right up to your school-certified cost of attendance, minus other financial aid you’ve received.
 The cost of attendance includes not just your tuition and fees, but room and board, books, supplies, and transportation.

 There’s no evaluation of your ability to repay a PLUS loan — you just have to pass a basic credit check.
 So it can be easy to borrow more than you’ll be able to comfortably repay.

 Compare Rates: Parent PLUS Loans vs. Private Student Loans

 Keep Reading: 3 Benefits to Letting Your Student Borrow for College